accosmin-org/libnano/docs/program.md

 #### Solution

 The linear and the quadratic programs are solved typically with variations of either the simplex method or the `primal-dual interior point method`.
 Libnano implements the latter as described in the references above.
 This variation is relatively easy to code and understand and it can be easily tuned for specific applications.
+Additionally the method implements the KKT optimality test which can be used for verifying the solution.

 The following example code extracted from the [linear programming example](../example/src/linprog.cpp) shows how to solve the linear program defined above:
 ```